nats-io/nats-site/README.md

 Check out the blog entry `/content/blog/nats-lands-in-london.md` for a detailed example.

-#### Content
-For adding content to the blog entry, please follow the [style guidelines and conventions](#styleguide) below.

 ---

 ## Adding a Company Logo
-If you are a production end user of NATS and would like your company logo displayed on our [Community](https://nats.io/community) page, please email [info@nats.io](mailto:info@nats.io) with your request.
+If you are a production end user of NATS and would like your company logo displayed on our [Home](https://nats.io/) page, please email [info@nats.io](mailto:info@nats.io) with your request.

 ---